E-invoicing obligation – laws and regulations

 Until January 1, 2027, companies may still send other invoices (paper invoices, PDF, JPG), but only if the recipient allows them to do so.
 From this date, companies with an annual turnover of more than 800,000 euros must only send e-invoices.
 Smaller companies will still benefit from simplified conditions in 2027, but these are also dependent on the consent of the invoice recipient.

-January 1, 2028 is then the cut-off date from which every company must send and receive e-invoices.
+January 1, 2028 is then the deadline from which every company must send and receive e-invoices.

 Which are the benefits of mandatory e-invoicing?

 The e-invoicing obligation in Germany is increasingly ensuring the standardization of invoice formats and improving the security of invoicing processes.
-Companies can automatically invoice in compliance with the law and benefit from the more efficient processes that full digitization brings.
+Companies can automatically issue legally compliant invoices and benefit from the more efficient processes that come with digitization.

 With the e-invoicing obligation, paper invoices and the effort involved in processing and archiving are increasingly disappearing.
 A fully data-based invoicing process minimizes the effort involved in issuing and receiving invoices.
-E-invoices are created, sent, reminded and saved more quickly, but are also received promptly and processed with less errors.
+E-invoices are not only faster to create, send, remind and save, but they can also be received more quickly and processed seamlessly and without errors.

 Standardized e-invoice formats also support the internationalization of companies.
 The prompt digitization of processes ensures hassle-free participation in EU-wide and international trade.